bhendarkargaurav/Project_Notes/README.md

 2. Why use Express.Js?
 Express.js is a lightweight Node.js framework that gives us ability to create server-side web applications faster and smarter.
 The main reason for choosing Express is its simplicity, minimalism, flexibility, and scalability characteristics.
 It provides easy setup for middlewares and routing.
+Algorithm is a step-by-step procedure for solving a problem or accomplishing a task.
+In the context of data structures and algorithms, it is a set of well-defined instructions for performing a specific computational task.
     gaurav
     Elements in an array can be modified by assigning a new value to their corresponding index.
 Git